On the parameterized complexity of Compact Set Packing: Introduction

-The algorithmic result follows from well-known dynamic programming based algorithms~\cite{10.1137/070683933,10.5555/2815661} that run in time $O^*(2^{|\uset|})$, and observing that the run time is fixed parameter tractable when $|\uset| = f(r)o(\log |\ssset|)$.
-Parameterized tractability follows since $O(2^{O(f(r) \cdot s(n))})$ is fixed parameter tractable \cite{cai2001subexponential} for any $s(n)=o(\log n)$ which is non-decreasing and unbounded.
+Our main result is the following dichotomy of \pspfull. \begin{theorem}[Dichotomy] The following dichotomy holds for \psp. \begin{itemize} \item[$\circ$] If $|\uset| = f(r)\cdot o(\log |\ssset|)$, for any $f$, then \psp is in \fpt. \item[$\circ$] \psp remains \wonehard even when $|\uset| = r \cdot \Theta(\log |\ssset|)$. \end{itemize} \end{theorem} The algorithmic result follows from well-known dynamic programming based algorithms~\cite{10.1137/070683933,10.5555/2815661} that run in time $O^*(2^{|\uset|})$, and observing that this running time is fixed parameter tractable~\cite{cai2001subexponential} when $|\uset| = f(r)o(\log |\ssset|)$.
 However, for completeness, in Appendix~\ref{ss:dialgo} we present a simple dynamic program algorithm based on finding longest path in a DAG running in time $O^*(2^{|\uset|})$.
 The main contribution of our work is the \wone-hardness of \psp even when $|\uset| = r \cdot \Theta(\log |\ssset|)$.
-Towards this, we show an \fpt-reduction from a \wonehard problem, called \sgi, to \cpsp.
-In fact, our hardness result can be strengthened assuming a stronger complexity assumption \cite{marx2007can,10.5555/2815661}. \begin{theorem} \cpsp requires time $|\ssset|^{\Omega \left(r/\log r\right)}$ even when $|\uset| = r \cdot \Theta(\log |\ssset|)$, unless ETH fails. \end{theorem} First, we want to remark that the universe size in the above theorem is tight (up-to $\log r$ factor) since having an ETH-hard instance with $|\uset| = o(r/\log r) \cdot \Theta(\log |\ssset|)$ contradicts ETH.
-The result of Theorem~\ref{thm:enuhard} follows from the hardness result of \sgi due to \cite{marx2007can}, and from the fact that the hardness reduction of Theorem~\ref{thm:dich} from \sgi is parameter preserving up to a multiplicative constant.
-Note that since \psp can be trivially solved by enumeration in time $O^*\left(|S|^r\right)$, the above result says that, even for the compact instances this is essentially our best hope, up to a $\log$ factor in the exponent.
-Consequently, the dichotomy theorem coupled with Theorem~\ref{thm:enuhard} says that, as soon as instances get asymptotically smaller, not only can we beat the enumerative algorithm, but actually obtain an \fpt algorithm.
+Towards this, we show an \fpt-reduction from \sgifull (\sgi) to \cpsp.
+The hardness result follows since \sgi is \wonehard.
+In fact, our hardness result can be strengthened assuming Exponential Time Hypothesis (ETH)~\cite{10.5555/2815661} to obtain the following result. \begin{theorem} \cpsp requires time $|\ssset|^{\Omega \left(r/\log r\right)}$ even when $|\uset| = r \cdot \Theta(\log |\ssset|)$, unless ETH fails. \end{theorem} The result of Theorem~\ref{thm:enuhard} follows from the ETH-hardness result of \sgi due to \cite{marx2007can}, and from the fact that the hardness reduction of Theorem~\ref{thm:dich} is parameter preserving up to a multiplicative constant.
+Note that since \psp can be trivially solved by enumeration in time $O^*\left(|\ssset|^r\right)$, the above result says that, even for the compact instances this is essentially our best hope, up to a $\log$ factor in the exponent.
+An interesting consequence of the dichotomy theorem coupled with Theorem~\ref{thm:enuhard} is the fact that, as soon as instances get asymptotically smaller, not only we beat the enumerative algorithm, but we actually obtain an \fpt algorithm.
+We would like to remark that the universe size in Theorem~\ref{thm:enuhard} is tight (up-to $\log r$ factor) since having $|\uset| = o(r/\log r) \cdot \Theta(\log |\ssset|)$ would already allow $|\ssset|^{o(r/\log r)}$ time algorithm.
+Further, note that for \wone-hardness, it is sufficient to have $|\uset| = f(r) \Theta(\log |\ssset|)$, for some $f$, since we can add $f(r)-r$ new sets each with a unique dummy element and inflate the parameter to $f(r)$.
+However, this is not true for ETH based running time lower bounds as such inflation fail to transfer the lower bounds asymptotically.